 We provide a fully completed version of our B2B brand positioning template.
 To start, you will see slides for a B2B customer target profile, brand positioning statement, brand idea, brand concept, brand values, brand story, brand credo, and a creative brief.

-You can use this B2B Brand Positioning templateto kickstart the development of a brand book, to brief your agencies and to gain alignment across your organization.
+You can use this B2B Brand Positioning presentation template to kickstart the development of a brand book, to brief your agencies, and to gain alignment across your organization.

 Writing a brand positioning statement

 There are 4 elements that make up a brand positioning statement.
 Start with who will you serve.
 Then, where you play, and where will you win.
 Follow it up with why consumers should believe you.

 To start, define slice of the population is the most motivated by what your brand offers?
 Do not just think about who you want, but rather who wants your brand.